 - ZigBee Compliant Platform (ZCP) applies to modules or platforms intended as building blocks for use in end-products.
 All NXP products based on the supported chips are designed to be ZigBee Compliant Platforms.
-See "Chip Compatibility" on page 16. - ZigBee Certified Product applies to end-products that are built on ZigBee Compliant Platforms and that use public ZigBee Alliance Application Profiles.
+See "Chip Compatibility" on page 18. - ZigBee Certified Product applies to end-products that are built on ZigBee Compliant Platforms, and that use public ZigBee Alliance device types and clusters.
 After successful completion of the ZigBee Alliance Certification programme, the ZigBee Certified Product logo can be applied to the product.

-Note: End-products based on manufacturer-specific profiles can also obtain ZigBee Certified Product status, but such products cannot carry the ZigBee Certified Product logo.
+Note: End-products based on manufacturer-specific device types and clusters can also obtain ZigBee Certified Product status, but such products cannot carry the ZigBee Certified Product logo.